 Understanding customer lifecycles is the starting point for any targeted sports betting marketing activity.

-With the necessary information about your customers, you can divide them into different segments based on the lifecycle phase, plan your marketing campaigns accordingly and make strategic decisions regarding marketing spend, messaging, channels, duration, etc.
+With the necessary information about your customers, you can divide them into different segments based on the lifecycle phase.
+This allows you to plan your marketing campaigns accordingly and make strategic decisions regarding marketing spend, messaging, channels, duration, etc.

 For this reason, the CRM system of Arland’s iGaming platform Bookmaker NEXT is based on exactly this approach.
-With our dynamic segmentation, you can use real-time data to gain a deep understanding of your customers so that you can easily structure your marketing strategy based on player behavior and maturity.
+With our dynamic segmentation, you can use real-time data to gain a deep understanding of your customers.
+These insights enable you to easily structure your marketing strategy based on player behavior and maturity.

 If you would like to find out more about the customer life cycle for sports betting customers or about Bookmaker NEXT’s CRM system, simply send us an email to [email protected]